-How it works: Formulated with pure clays and volcanic rock to help exfoliate dead skin on skin’s surface, lift away dirt, and oil from clogged pores.
-The end result is a polished, smooth looking complexion.
-After you’re done, your skin texture can appear refined and pores look minimized in their appearance.
-Just be sure to follow up with moisturizer as exfoliation can be drying.
+If you’re concerned about rough skin and clogged pores…use the L’Oréal Paris Pure-Clay Exfoliate & Refining Face Mask.
+Formulated with pure clays and red algae extract to help exfoliate dead skin cells from skin’s surface, this face mask also lifts away dirt and oil from clogged pores.
+The end result is a polished, smooth-looking complexion.
+After you’re done, your skin texture will appear refined and pores will look minimized.

-Apply it to: any areas of skin that you experience a buildup of dead skin cells
+Where to apply it: Any areas of skin that you experience a buildup of dead skin cells.

-How it works: The formula with pure clays and charcoal acts like a magnet to unclog pores, drawing out impurities like dirt, oil, and pollution from skin’s surface.
-The creamy, non-drying formula can help leave your skin looking noticeably brighter and feeling clean and velvety-smooth.
-Your complexion can also look more even.
+If you’re concerned about dull, tired skin…use the L’Oréal Paris Pure-Clay Detox & Brighten Face Mask.
+This face mask formula with pure clays and charcoal acts like a magnet to unclog pores, drawing out impurities like dirt, oil, and pollution from skin’s surface.
+The creamy, non-drying formula helps leave your skin looking noticeably brighter and feeling clean and velvety-smooth.
+Your complexion will also look more even.

-Apply it to: any areas of skin where you are bothered by clogged pores
+Where to apply it: Any areas of skin where you are bothered by clogged pores.

-How it works: The formula with pure clays and eucalyptus helps to remove dirt and oil and unclog pores.
-The mask helps to mattify the appearance of the skin, making it look less shiny, too.
+If you’re concerned about clogged pores…use the L’Oréal Paris Pure-Clay Purify & Mattify Face Mask.
+The formula with pure clays and eucalyptus helps to remove dirt and oil and unclog pores.
+This face mask helps mattify the appearance of your skin, making it look less shiny, too.
 It also reduces excess oil on skin’s surface and makes pores look tightened and less visible—all without over-drying.

-Apply it to: any areas of skin where you experience excess oil and shine
+Where to apply it: Any areas of skin where you experience excess oil and shine.

-For each face mask, apply an even layer onto dry skin, leave on for 10 to 15 minutes, then rinse off with water.
+To use any of the above face masks to your skin care routine, apply an even layer onto dry skin, leave on for 10 to 15 minutes, then wash off thoroughly with lukewarm water.
 (Just remember: Avoid your eye and lip area—they’re delicate!)
-For best results, use three times a week.
+For best results, use 2-3 times a week (and be sure to follow up with a moisturizer post-face mask.)
 Now that’s how you treat combination skin right.